GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 {% capture text %}
-`QldShark_2017_Clean_v2` currently contains a variable `Species Name` which is actually the Common names the sharks are known by.
+`QldShark_2017_Clean_v2` currently contains a variable `Species Name` , but the values are actually common names the sharks are known by.
 Let's change the variable name.
 - Go to  `QldShark_2017_Clean_v2`  project
-- Select `Species Name` column ` > Edit column > Rename this column`
+- Select `Species Name` column `> Edit column > Rename this column`
 - name it `Common name`
 - `Ok`.